black-purple/black-purple/README.md

 [black-purple@github ~ ]$ whoami
 "My name is Abderrahman DAKIR ALLAH
-(a.k.a. black-purple on github, discord and other online platforms), I'm a software development student/developer currently living in Morocco."
+(a.k.a. black-purple on github, discord and other online platforms), I'm a software engineer based in Morocco."
 [black-purple@github ~ ]$ ls -la | awk '{print $11}'
 .
 ..